How to Lead a Successful Salary Negotiation

-- Your boss presses his lips together, lowers his head or clenches his fists - you go (temporarily to another aspect where you can quickly find a common ground again: "Can we agree that ..."
+- Your boss clenches his lips, bows his head or clenches his fists - you move (temporarily to another aspect where you can quickly find a common ground again: "Can we agree that ..."

-- Your boss raises his eyebrows or raises his palms - you clarify the situation with a question: "Your facial expression indicates that you do not quite agree with my remarks.
-Which point bothers you exactly? "
+- Your boss raises his eyebrows or raises his palms - you clarify the situation with a query: “Your facial expression indicates that you do not entirely agree with my explanations.
+What exactly is bothering you? ”

-- Your boss rolls his eyes or plays with things - you bring your boss back to the conversation by asking him for his opinion or suggestion: "How do you assess the possibilities my new project offers for the company?"
+- Your boss rolls his eyes or plays around with objects - you bring your boss back into the conversation by asking him for his assessment or a suggestion: "How do you assess the possibilities that my new project offers for the company?"